Theta Kappa Psi: Merger with Phi Beta Pi

-In 1961, Theta Kappa Psi merged to become part of Phi Beta Pi Medical Fraternity.
 The last national convention of Theta Kappa Psi convened on March 11, 1961, at the McAllister Hotel in Miami, Florida.
 During the meeting, a motion was made to merge with Phi Beta Pi Medical Fraternity and the motion passed.
 Theta Kappa Psi Fraternity, as a distinct national entity, passed into history.

 Theta Kappa Psi was officially invited to merge with Phi Beta Pi upon the condition that Theta Kappa Psi would surrender its name, rolls, and treasury to the national Phi Beta Pi office in Pittsburgh, Pennsylvania.
 Chapters would be allowed to add the prefix Theta to their chapter designation.
 These conditions were accepted.
 Both fraternities were allowed to maintain certain of their original identification features.

-The two Texas chapters of Theta Kappa Psi—Beta Phi chapter in Galveston and Psi chapter in Dallas—could not accept the action.
+The two Texas chapters of Theta Kappa Psi—Beta Phi chapter in Galveston and Psi chapter in Dallas—did not accept the merger.
 The thought of sacrificing the fraternity's name, history, and tradition was considered untenable to them.
-In the wake of this disgruntlement, the two Texas chapters and Gamma Tau chapter at the University of Manitoba wrote a new constitution and termed their seceding organization Theta Kappa Psi International Medical Fraternity.
-Legal action, however, threatened by Phi Beta Pi concerning the use of the name, caused no meetings [in support of the possible schism] to be held after 1962.
+In the wake of this disgruntlement, the two Texas chapters and the Gamma Tau chapter at the University of Manitoba wrote a new constitution and named the seceding organization Theta Kappa Psi International Medical Fraternity.
+Legal action threatened by Phi Beta Pi concerning the use of the name, caused no meetings [in support of the possible schism] to be held after 1962.

 The surviving chapters of Theta Kappa Psi followed diverse courses.
 Beta Epsilon chapter at Ohio State University continued as an independent local fraternity until 1964 when poor finances caused it to fold.
-Psi chapter at University of Texas Southwestern Medical Center in Dallas pledged members up until 1968 as a local independent fraternity.
+Psi chapter at the University of Texas Southwestern Medical Center pledged members until 1968 as a local independent fraternity.
 Gamma Tau chapter at the University of Manitoba continued as an independent local fraternity until it became inactive in 1968.
 Beta Eta chapter at Jefferson Medical College in Philadelphia was an active chapter in Phi Beta Pi until 1966.
-At that time the chapter lost all formal structure when it allowed non-members to live in its fraternity house.
+At that time, the chapter lost all formal structure when it allowed non-members to live in its fraternity house.

-In the 1960s Beta Phi chapter at the University of Texas Medical Branch, functioning as a local independent fraternity, emerged as the largest medical fraternity chapter in the nation with 130 members.
+In the 1960s, the Beta Phi chapter at the University of Texas Medical Branch emerged as the largest medical fraternity chapter in the nation with 130 members; it was operating as a local independent fraternity.
 The ritual, revised from the previous national initiation ceremony, was strictly followed.
 Gamma Kappa chapter at the Medical College of Georgia affiliated with Phi Beta Pi after the merger.
-This chapter was extremely successful in the 1960s building a new fraternity house in 1966.
+In the 1960s, this chapter was extremely successful and built a new fraternity house in 1966.
 Although listed as a chapter of Phi Beta Pi, the group considered itself a member of Theta Kappa Psi.

 In the spring of 1992, the merger of Phi Beta Pi and Theta Kappa Psi was dissolved.
 At the time of closing, there were nine active chapters in existence.
 Of the 59 chapters installed by Theta Kappa Psi, the Gamma Kappa chapter at the Medical College of Georgia was the last to remain active.